 The ERFs are special events for the international rotorcraft community and many of us might even remember past ERFs as significant milestones in our careers – maybe the first public presentation for a PhD student, or a report on a multi-national collaborative research venture, the description of new technologies or operational capability for a development programme or the first announcement of new draft regulations.
 All these things and more can be found in the rich portfolio of a typical ERF.
 The ERF International Committee, responsible for the technical programme of the Forum, aims to provide a window on the rotorcraft world, to stimulate discussion and even provoke innovation.

-The Forum takes place annually across Europe, rotating around the United Kingdom, Germany, France, Italy, the Netherlands and Russia.
+The Forum takes place annually across Europe, rotating around the United Kingdom, Germany, France, Italy, the Netherlands, Poland and Russia.
 The ERF is being organized by the various national aeronautical societies and co-batched by CEAS.
 The first ERF was held in Southampton, England, in 1975.

-During the Forum sessions cover typical aspects of rotorcraft and will be held simultaneously in various conference rooms.
+During the Forum sessions cover typical aspects of rotorcraft and are held simultaneously in various conference rooms.

 Social events & technical visits